akoskm/akoskm.github.io/_posts/2015-06-27-deploy-changes-with-git-push.md

 We are going to create a `post-receive` hook in the `hooks` directory.
 This server-side hook is called after the entire push process is completed.

-The idea is to pull the contents of a specific branch into a working directory on the server and to deploy your application from there.
+The idea is to pull the contents of a specific branch into a working directory on the server and deploy your application from there.
+The steps you want to execute after your `post-receive` is triggered are the following:

+1. check if we pushed to a specific branch
+2. pull the same branch to a server-side working directory
+3. start the deployment in the same directory

-Here is how our `post-receive` hook looks like:
+Here is how our `post-receive` should look like:

 <pre><code>#!/bin/bash